homanchou/xr/book/build-your-own-webvr-site.md

  mix phx.new xr --binary-id
 ```

 Ignore the lengthly output for just a moment.
-We'll need to create a database first.
+We'll need to make sure Phoenix has access to a Postgres database before we can proceed with the instructions it output.

 ## Create a Postgres Database Server